Grumman HU-16 Albatross: Operational history

-Most Albatrosses were used by the U.S. Air Force (USAF), primarily in the search and rescue (SAR) mission role, and initially designated as SA-16.
-The USAF used the SA-16 extensively in Korea for combat rescue, where it gained a reputation as a rugged and seaworthy craft.
-Later, the redesignated HU-16B (long-wing variant) Albatross was used by the USAF's Aerospace Rescue and Recovery Service and saw extensive combat service during the Vietnam War.
+Most Albatrosses were used by the United States Air Force (USAF), primarily in the search and rescue (SAR) mission role, and initially designated as SA-16.
+The USAF utilized the SA-16 extensively in Korea for combat rescue, earning a reputation as a rugged and seaworthy craft.
+Later, the redesignated HU-16B (long-wing variant) Albatross was used by the United States Air Force Aerospace Rescue and Recovery Service and saw extensive combat service during the Vietnam War.
 In addition, a small number of Air National Guard air commando groups were equipped with HU-16s for covert infiltration and extraction of special forces from 1956 to 1971.
 Other examples of the HU-16 made their way into Air Force Reserve rescue and recovery units prior to its retirement from USAF service.

-The U.S. Navy also employed the HU-16C/D Albatross as an SAR aircraft from coastal naval air stations, both stateside and overseas.
+The United States Navy (USN) also employed the HU-16C/D Albatross as an SAR aircraft from coastal naval air stations, both stateside and overseas.
 It was also employed as an operational support aircraft worldwide and for missions from the former Naval Air Station Agana, Guam, during the Vietnam War.
 Goodwill flights were also common to the surrounding Trust Territory of the Pacific Islands in the early 1970s.
-Open-water landings and water takeoff training using JATO was also conducted frequently by U.S. Navy HU-16s from locations such as NAS Agana, Guam; Naval Station Guantanamo Bay, Cuba; NAS Barbers Point, Hawaii; NAS North Island, California, NAS Key West, Florida; NAS Jacksonville, Florida, and NAS Pensacola, Florida, among other locations.
+Open-water landings and water takeoff training using JATO was also conducted frequently by USN HU-16s from locations such as NAS Agana, Guam; Naval Station Guantanamo Bay, Cuba; NAS Barbers Point, Hawaii; NAS North Island, California, NAS Key West, Florida; NAS Jacksonville, Florida, and NAS Pensacola, Florida, among other locations.

+In July 1952, an SA-16 from the 58th Air Rescue Squadron rescued 32 survivors of a British DC-3 that had crashed in the Mediterranean Sea.
+The pilot, Capt.
+Kendrick U. Reeves, would later receive the Cheney Award for his actions.

+In October 1957, an SA-16B flew to a position 120 nautical miles south-southeast from Sardinia to pick up a F-100 pilot.
+After recovering the pilot, it was determined that takeoff was impossible due to damage from the landing, and the aircraft taxied 45 nautical miles towards Bizerte, Tunisia before being taken in tow by a French corvette for the remainder of the trip.
+This set the Air Force record for the longest taxi time from water to dry land.